nexy7574/nio-bot/CONTRIBUTING.md

 Remember - technical debt exists.
 If you add something to nio-bot, it has to be maintained.
 If you add something that is too complicated, it may be difficult to maintain, and may be removed in the future.

+## Contributing - issues

+Opening great issues is akin to creating pull requests.
+The best things to include in an issue are:

+* A clear yet consise title
+* A clear description
+* Steps to reproduce (if applicable)
+* Expected behaviour
+* Actual behaviour
+* Any other relevant information
+* Screenshots (if applicable)
+* Minimal code examples (if applicable)
+* Any (cleaned & expunged) logs (if applicable.
+Linking to gists is preferred for large logs.)

+If you're not sure if you can submit a helpful issue, please contact someone in the Matrix room for help.
+You might find that you don't even need to open an issue!

+## Contributing - pull requests

+Generally, pull requests are amazing.
+But they can only be amazing if your code is just as amazing.

+When opening a PR, you should make sure that your code is:

+* Formatted
+* Documented
+* Tested
+* Relevant

+For formatting (below, by the way) - CI will mark your PR as failed if it is not formatted correctly.
+Always format your code before committing.

+For documentation, make sure that your code is documented.
+This includes docstrings, comments, and any other documentation that is relevant to your code.

+For testing, you need to make sure that your code is tested.
+NioBot was lacking CI before v1.2's release, but we are now making an effort to improve our CI coverage to catch bugs before they make it to the remote.

+If you're adding new functionality, please add **5 unit tests** for it.
+If you're fixing a bug, update any relevant tests, and preferrably add a new test or two if possible.

+For relevancy, see above.

 ## Code style